District 181 Summer Camp Expo

 The Foundation is proud to host this evening that celebrates the power of writing and encourages students to share their writing with others, receiving feedback, encouragement and support in their writing.
-The evening will also include a variety of learning sessions for students and parents.
-Youth author Chris Rylander will be the keynote speaker.
+The evening will also include a keynote speaker, learning sessions for students and parents, student writer groups and an open mike coffee house.

 This event is open to District 181 3rd - 8th grade students and their families.
 Space is limited.

 The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed